 This course is a complete presentation of all aspects of caregiving.
 The environment is related to various places of encounter depending on the topic discussed.
 This caregiver course is for the caregiver and those needing care.
-An eight-week course offers insight into taking care of yourself and others.
+A six-week course offers insight into taking care of yourself and others.
 Starting with the fundamental importance of – you must be healthy to care for someone else.
 Along with this is the importance of routines.
 Routines help to keep stress down.
 How to deal with grief during caregiving is covered.
 Also, how taking care of people can bring joy and sorrow.

 Topics discussed are children with special needs and how to care for a foster child, grandchild, or step-child that may come into a home.
 These children may not have been raised the same way you parent, so you must adjust.
 In our world today, it is easy for an individual to turn to drugs or alcohol in hopes of curing their pain.
 Help is fundamental in getting them healthy and away from their addictions.
 Caring for your parents, grandparents, or step-parents when they are aged and or disabled: The question is, do you have the resources to keep them at home?
-Are they in need of a nursing home?
 Remembering to care for yourself is always crucial.
 If you are exhausted and feeling worn out, you aren’t helping anyone.
 Always remember to take time for yourself and prayer.
 A final discussion will be about the end of life.
 The choices you may or can take when you know death is imminent.

 More detail includes how to specifically process your well-being daily by developing a caregiving routine in lesson one.
 The instructor will explain burdens, burnout, and three ways to relieve burdens and burnout.
 Burnout is of enormous concern, but little talked about; therefore, the instructor will cover this subject in depth.